Hi thereI start Seas0nPass - it dowloads the Software - unzips it - and then comes the news: IPSW creation failed!Any idea?

-Infuse 4 for the new Apple TV coming soon!
+Infuse 4 for the new Apple TV now available!

 Thanks – now it works!
 But I had to plug in the power chord for one second to enter the DFU mode.
 Otherwise no chance!
 Maybe my old MacBook Pro (2.33 GHz Intel Core 2 Duo) is a little bit weak with USB power ...